Create a new project

 Once a contributor has created a contributor branch and pushed it to Unison Share, their contribution will show up in the project's Unison Share contributions page.

-Click on the contribution you'd like to review and you can see a description of the changes and the name of the branch being submitted for review.
+Click on the contribution you'd like to review and you can see a description of the changes and a panel showing the impacted code across the two branches.

 myProject/main> clone /@contributor/featureBranch